Henrik-Xu/English/Travel/Renting_a_car.md

 ## Renting a car
 `Rental fee`

-租赁费
+租赁费  renters-people who rent.

 How much is the rental fee?

+when it's come to house, we usually say rent.
+How much rent is for this apartment.

 `Insurance`